apache/nuttx/boards/sim/sim/sim/README.txt

 mysterious errors.
 Usually, however, callng the wrong function in the wrong OS results in a fatal crash.

+On macOS, instead of objcopy, -unexported_symbols_list linker option is used to hide symbols in the NuttX domain, using the same list of symbols from nuttx-name.dat.

 Networking Issues
 -----------------
 I never did get networking to work on the sim target.
 It tries to use the